 We should acknowledge our differences, embrace our differences and celebrate our differences until differences make no difference at all.

-In 2007, the Voorhees Township Committee established the Citizens Cultural and Diversity Advisory Committee to recognize and promote racial, ethnic, and cultural diversity in our community.
+Thirteen years ago, the Voorhees Township Committee established the Citizens Cultural and Diversity Advisory Committee to recognize and promote racial, ethnic, sexual orientation, language, gender and cultural diversity in our community.
 We were the first community in South Jersey to establish such an important group.

-Camden County and Voorhees are fortunate to be a “melting pot” of many races and cultures.
+Voorhees is fortunate to be a “melting pot” of many races and cultures.